-Important - School officials should contact the Board Attorney for application of the Fair Labor Standards Act (FLSA) to specific situations.
+Important - School officials should contact the Board Attorney for application of the Fair Labor Standards Act to specific situations.
 The information contained in this procedure, and any information provided in the hyperlinks contained in it, should be confirmed with the Board Attorney before its application to a specific situation.

-The U.S. Dept. of Labor, Wage and Hour Division, administers the FLSA.
-It posts an encyclopedic amount of information on the FLSA on its website at: www.dol.gov/whd/regs/compliance/hrg.htm#8 Checklist for compliance with the FLSA:
+The U.S. Dept. of Labor, Wage and Hour Division, administers the Fair Labor Standards Act (FLSA).
+It posts an encyclopedic amount of information on the FLSA on its website at: www.dol.gov/compliance/laws/comp-flsa.htm.

+Checklist for compliance with the Fair Labor Standards Act (FLSA):

-1. Classify employees as exempt or non-exempt.
+Classify employees as exempt or non-exempt.

-Identify which employees are covered by the overtime requirements of the FLSA, i.e., "non-exempt," and which employees are exempt from the overtime requirements.
+Identify which employees are covered by the overtime requirements of the Fair Labor Standards Act (FLSA), i.e., "non-exempt," and which employees are exempt from the overtime requirements.
 See Administrative Procedure 5:35-AP1, Fair Labor Standards Act Exemptions, for a list of school employees traditionally exempt and non-exempt.
 Include a record in each employee's file stating whether he or she is exempt or non-exempt.